soroush62/Marine-Seismic-Data-Time-Series-Analysis-with-LightningChart-Python/README.md

 source env/bin/activate
 pip install -r requirements.txt
 ```
-2. **Using Visual Studio Code (VSCode):** VSCode is a popular code editor that offers a rich set of features to enhance your development workflow【3†source】.
+2. **Using Visual Studio Code (VSCode):** VSCode is a popular code editor that offers a rich set of features to enhance your development workflow.

 ## Loading and Processing Data

 ### How to Load the Data Files

 Loading and processing seismic data involves several steps.
 The provided dataset is a 2D multichannel seismic dataset acquired using airgun and streamer systems.
 The dataset, recorded between November 3, 1989, and November 26, 1989, comprises 31 tracklines covering a distance of 7398 km around Hawaii.
-This project uses the dataset related to the 16th trackline【3†source】.
+This project uses the dataset related to the 16th trackline.

 ### Extracting and Saving Data